Photos of Fetish Pups Frolicking at a Leather Convention

-The Cleveland Leather Awareness Week (CLAW) is a yearly, volunteer-organized leather convention and nonprofit that’s been running for the last 15 years.
-Taking place at the end of April, CLAW draws in kinksters and a wide range of leather enthusiasts to the normally-sleepy town of Independence, Ohio to socialize and engage in workshops focusing on leather, rope bondage, electro-play, flogging, power exchange and more.
+The Cleveland Leather Annual Weekend (CLAW) is a yearly, volunteer-organized leather convention and nonprofit that’s been running for the last 15 years.
+Taking place at the end of April, CLAW draws in kinksters and a wide range of leather enthusiasts to the normally-sleepy town of Independence, Ohio to socialize and engage in workshops focusing on leather, rope bondage, electro-play, flogging, power exchange, and more.

 Videos by VICE